Participating in PREMIUM

-There are no known risks of eating the supplement, there may be unknown risk with taking this investigational natural health product and potential side effects may include liver related drug adverse events.
+There are no known risks of eating the meal replacement, there may be unknown risk with taking this investigational natural health product and potential side effects may include liver related drug adverse events.
 It is very unlikely to cause you any discomfort.
 The blood draws are a routine procedure performed by trained personnel.
 A needle will be inserted into a vein and blood will be withdrawn for lab tests.
-It is possible you may experience mild pain, fainting, bleed and bruising, and or an infection at the insertion site.
+It is possible you may experience mild pain, fainting, bleeding, and bruising, and or an infection at the insertion site.
 Bruising is common, but usually goes away after a few days.
-Infection, dizziness and fainting are rare during this procedure.
+Infection, dizziness, and fainting are rare during this procedure.
+There are no risks of having the genetic analysis, only potential general genetic linkages with metabolism of nutrients will be identified.
 You may also feel uncomfortable being alone in the WBCU.
 However, the tests will take only 1 hour and there will always be research staff close by and there is an intercom system to talk to them.

 The BIA test is a risk for you only if you have a pacemaker or other internal electrical medical device.
 This is due to the risk of device malfunction from the weak electrical signal.
 Individuals with pacemakers or internal medical devices will not be able to participate in this study.

-Dr. Arya Sharma is a member of our research team and medical doctor.
-He will review your blood tests.
-If there are abnormal results Dr. Sharma will provide suggestions on how to proceed.
+Dr. Laurie Mereu is a member of our research team and medical doctor.
+She will review your blood tests.
+If there are abnormal results Dr. Mereu will provide suggestions on how to proceed.

 What are the benefits to me?

 There are no direct benefits to you for participating in this study.
-We hope the study will give us more information about how our bodies use high-protein diets.
-After the completion of the study, we will provide you with a summary of your results.
+We hope the study will give us more information about how our bodies use the powdered meal replacement.

 What happens if I am injured because of this research?